 The club went through a low patch in the late 90s with many of the founding members less active.
 However new members joined after 2000 and club grew again to be able to host the club's first major event, the Leinster Championship, at Carnawaddy in 2005.
 The club held another Leinster Championship in Rossmore in 2009, and won the Leinster inter club challenge trophy.
 The trophy was retained in 2011

 The club hosted the Leinster Championships again in 2013 on the 25th anniversary.
 The venue was Cahore sandunes in Wexford.
-The club has probably the most dispersed areas mapped of Leister clubs, with maps in counties Dublin, Meath, Louth, Monaghan, Cavan, Longford, Kildare, Kilkenny, Donegal, and Wexford.
+The club has probably the most dispersed areas mapped of Leinster clubs, with maps in counties Dublin, Meath, Louth, Monaghan, Cavan, Longford, Kildare, Kilkenny, Donegal, Wicklow, and Wexford.
 The club hosted the relay event of the Senior Home International at Carnawaddy in 2013.

 The hightlight for the club was hosting the Irish Championships in 2018.
 After many years preparation 28 members decamped to Donegal for the May bank holiday weekend and put in a lot of hard work but really enjoyed the experience.
 The success of the event exceeded all expectations.
 You can read the details and view the reports and photos on the IOC2018 page.